-This sort of speculation about how Baker's and Genscher's statements must have been perceived by the Soviet leaders, however, can only take us so far.
+This sort of speculation about how Baker's and Genscher's statements "must have" been perceived by the Soviet leaders, however, can only take us so far.
 Solid conclusions need to be based on hard empirical evidence, and the fundamental problem here is that there is little evidence to show that Gorbachev and Shevardnadze at the time actually saw them as applying to Eastern Europe as a whole.
-To be sure, Gorbachev sometimes took the view in later years that Baker and others had assured him "that NATO would not move one centimetre to the east," and that "the Americans did not abide by this assurance" indeed, that "perhaps they even rubbed their hands in glee at how well they had hoodwinked the Russians."79 But he sometimes took exactly the opposite view.
-In 2014, for example, he argued that the non-extension assurance had applied only to what was then still East German territory and that even that was superseded by the Two Plus Four treaty later in the year.80 As noted above, that latter admission is sometimes taken as a kind of "smoking gun": if even Gorbachev himself was finally admitting that the February assurances applied only to eastern Germany, how could anyone still claim that they applied to Eastern Europe as a whole?
+To be sure, Gorbachev sometimes took the view in later years that Baker and others had assured him "that NATO would not move one centimetre to the east," and that "the Americans did not abide by this assurance"-indeed, that "perhaps they even rubbed their hands in glee at how well they had hoodwinked the Russians."
+But he sometimes took exactly the opposite view.
+In 2014, for example, he argued that the non-extension assurance had applied only to what was then still East German territory and that even that was superseded by the Two-Plus-Four treaty later in the year.
+As noted above, that latter admission is sometimes taken as a kind of "smoking gun": if even Gorbachev himself was finally admitting that the February assurances applied only to eastern Germany, how could anyone still claim that they applied to Eastern Europe as a whole?

 That 2014 statement, however, is not quite as conclusive as a number of writers would have it.
-For one thing, it has to be understood in light of the fact that Gorbachev was often criticized within Russia for "being gullible and naïve and blithely accepting the assurances instead of demanding a binding legal guarantee of non-enlargement," and claiming that Eastern Europe was not even an issue at the time might have been an easy way for him to respond to that criticism.81 The evidentiary value of that statement also needs to be assessed given that his claim there that "not a single Eastern European country raised the issue, not even after the Warsaw Pact ceased to exist in 1991" was simply incorrect; indeed (as was also shown above) he himself was fully aware in 1990 of the East Europeans' interest in joining NATO.
+For one thing, it has to be understood in the light of the fact that Gorbachev was often criticized within Russia for "being gullible and naïve and blithely accepting the assurances instead of demanding a binding legal guarantee of non-enlargement," and claiming that Eastern Europe was not even an issue at the time might have been an easy way for him to respond to that criticism.
+The evidentiary value of that statement also needs to be assessed in the light of the fact (as noted above) that his claim there that "not a single Eastern European country raised the issue, not even after the Warsaw Pact ceased to exist in 1991" was simply incorrect; indeed (as was also shown above) he himself was fully aware in 1990 of the East Europeans' interest in joining NATO.
 That in itself shows that his testimony there is not totally reliable.
 This does not mean, of course, that the 2014 statement has no evidentiary value whatsoever; it simply means that its value as a source is more limited than one might think.
-Its limited value becomes even clearer given that it has to be weighed against all the evidence pointing in the opposite direction-that is, the Gorbachev statements to the effect that the Americans had not kept their promises about NATO non-extension.
-Finally, in making an overall assessment of how likely it is that Gorbachev, at the time, thought the assurances applied only to eastern Germany, one also needs to bear in mind all the reasons outlined above for thinking that he must have been aware at the time of the evidence bearing on what Baker and Genscher had in mind.
+And its limited value becomes even clearer given that it has to be weighed against all the evidence pointing in